Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 Bryan De La Cruz vs. Mets Preview, Player Prop Bets - September 27

-On Wednesday, Bryan De La Cruz (.324 slugging percentage in past 10 games, with zero homers) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
-First pitch is at 7:40 PM ET.
+On Wednesday, Bryan De La Cruz (.324 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the New York Mets, whose starting pitcher will be Joey Lucchesi.
+First pitch is at 4:10 PM ET.

 In his previous game, he went 1-for-4 with two RBI against the Brewers.